 On the three occasions, the scene is the same; the Syrian regime uses allied militias and orders them to surround the camp.
 In the case of Tel Al-Zaatar refugee camp in 1976, they used Maronite Lebanese Christian militias, consisting of the main Christian militia, the Phalangists, but also the Kataeb Forces, the Guardians of the Cedars and the Marada movement.

-In the War of the Camps, between 1985 and 1988, the regime recruited the Shia Lebanese Amal Movement, which, at the time, was in armed conflict with Hezbollah over influence in Beirut and the south.
-Hezbollah did not participate in the War of the Camps, but the Amal movement opened fired on the Palestinians and Hezbollah at the same time.
+In the War of the Camps, between 1985 and 1988, the regime recruited the Shia Lebanese Amal Movement, which at the time was in armed conflict with Hezbollah over influence in Beirut and the south.
+Hezbollah did not participate in the War of the Camps, but the Amal movement opened fire on the Palestinians and Hezbollah at the same time.

 As for today, the Syrian regime relies on the army directly, as well as some loyal Palestinian militias such as the Popular Front for the Liberation of Palestine – General Command and Fatah Al-Intifada.